-- Power BI provides the ability to generate and distribute interactive data visualisations globally.
+- Power BI provides the ability to generate and distribute interactive data visualizations globally.

 - Reports and dashboards are seen via the mobile app, which is accessible on iOS and Android.

-- Power BI has recently come up with solutions such as Azure + Power BI and Office 365 + Power BI to help users analyse the data, connect the data and protect the data across various Office platforms.
+- Power BI has recently come up with solutions such as Azure + Power BI and Office 365 + Power BI to help users analyze the data, connect the data, and protect the data across various Office platforms.

 A few of them are free for a limited time before you purchase the licensed versions.
 Power BI Premium costs $27.5 per month for each user.

-Power BI is a product of Microsoft and works well with the industry-leading data analysis tools Microsoft Excel.
+Power BI is a product of Microsoft and works well with the industry-leading data analysis tool Microsoft Excel.
 Additionally, it is extremely extensible.

 - Mobile app